-Get ready to set sail on the greatest—and most doomed— ship ever built.
-In this riveting new series, children will learn about all things Titanic.
-They will explore how the massive ship was built, get to know the Titanic’s passengers and crew, and experience, in vivid detail, the terrible accident that sealed the ship’s fate.
+Get ready to set sail on the greatest—and most doomed—ship ever built.
+In this riveting series, children will learn about all things Titanic.
+They will explore how the massive ship was built, get to know the Titanic’s passengers and crew, and experience the terrible accident that sealed the ship’s fate.
 Readers will also delve into the famous shipwreck, as well as uncover the spooky and mysterious tales that surround the Titanic.
 The fascinating content and large-format color images, maps, and fact boxes bring the tragic story to life.

 Poster Also Available!
 Order Direct and Get a FREE poster when you buy the complete 6-book set of Titanica.
 No promo code necessary.
-There are six books in the Titanica series.
-When ordering the entire series, the poster is added automatically as the seventh product.
+For poster details, CLICK HERE.

 |Interest Level||Grade 2 - Grade 7|